KILTprotocol/docs/docs/develop/07_dApp/02_well-known-did-config.md

 Your dapp needs a DID to identify itself to the extension.
 If you don't have a DID yet, follow the [*create a full DID* guide](../01_sdk/02_cookbook/01_dids/02_full_did_creation.md).
+Make sure to create your DID with an `assertionMethodKey` so that you are able to issue attestations.

 ### Making the claim